 You don’t have to be anywhere near as serious as other social media platforms with your Snapchat marketing.
 Be brave – take a chance on your crazy idea!
 Don’t forget, Snaps are gone in a short time, so if it doesn’t work out, it’s no big deal.

 1 Product Promotion

 Your Snapchat followers are following you because they’re interested in your brand.
 They’re almost certainly not going to be visiting your website, or your eBay store every day, but they are using Snapchat daily.
 They fact they’re following you means you can safely pitch products to them without fear of being annoying!

 Alert followers when products go on sale.
 A large number of your followers will be following you because they want to know about your sales.
-They don’t want to keep going to your website just in case that dress they’ve been watching goes on sale.
-They want to be told the minute the sale starts, so they get it in their size!
+They don’t want to keep going to your website just in case that top, dress or jumper they’ve been watching goes on sale.
+They want to be told the minute a promotion starts, so they get it in their size!

 Promote your products using demonstrations.
 Perhaps you used one of your items while getting ready for work, and it reminded you just how great it is.
 Tell your followers how you used it, when, and why it made your life easier.
 Show them what you did, and how much value it adds to your life.
 Your product might only save a few minutes a day, but when you’re getting ready for work, it all helps!